projectcontour/contour/design/ingressroute-design.md

 During HTTP health checking Envoy will send an HTTP request to the upstream host.
 It expects a 200 response if the host is healthy.
 The upstream host can return 503 if it wants to immediately notify downstream hosts to no longer forward traffic to it.
+It is also important to note these are health checks that Envoy is implementing and are separate from any other system such as those that exist in Kubernetes.

 _Note: Passive health checking is implemented via Outlier detection and is used to dynamically determine whether some number of hosts in an upstream cluster are performing unlike others and removing them from the healthy load balancing set.
 Passive checking is not included yet but will be in a future release._